fehernandez12/staq/parser/README.md

 ### The parsing strategy

 For the StaQ Programming language, the parsing strategy of choice is Recursive Descent Parsing.
 This is a top-down parsing strategy that consists of a set of recursive procedures, one for each non-terminal symbol of the grammar.
 The parser starts with the start symbol of the grammar and recursively expands it until it reaches the terminal symbols.
 It also works very similar to the most basic idea of a tree and, after all, the AST is a tree.

+We will also be evaluating expressions followign the [Top Down](https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/) [Operator Precedence](http://crockford.com/javascript/tdop/tdop.html), also called Pratt Parsing.
+This is a top-down parsing strategy that is based on the idea that every operator has a precedence and a left binding power.
+The precedence determines the order in which the operators are evaluated and the left binding power determines how tightly the operator binds to its left operand.
+This is a very powerful strategy that allows us to parse expressions without the need for a grammar.

+So, instead of associating parsing functions (like the `parseLetStatement` receiver function) with grammar rules, we associate them with tokens.
+This is a very powerful strategy that allows us to parse expressions without the need for a grammar.

 ### Statements